RSDKModding/RSDKv3-Script-Decompilation/README.md

-# Sonic CD 2011 Script Decompilation
+# Sonic CD 2011 Script Decompilation (WIP Cleanup Branch)

+## **Please don't use this branch for your mods, as it's a heavy work-in-progress and is only here for testing!**

 A full decompilation for the scripts in Sonic CD's 2011 remake.

 These scripts have been manually reverted back to what the original scripts could've looked like.
 This means that:
-* Function IDs have been recoverted back to function names
+* Function IDs have been recoverted back to proper function names
-* Some function names have been given proper names
 * Functions are in the proper order
 * Default aliases have been re-added where possible
-* Mobile/Haptic code has been added into scripts via the use of `#platform:` markers
+* Mobile/Haptic/Renderer code has been added into scripts via the use of `#platform:` markers

 To use these scripts in mods, extract the scripts folder to the exe's root directory: eg `[rootdir]/Scripts/` (if you're using an up-to-date version of the Steam mod loader, it will download and install these scripts automatically).
 Mods are only required to include the scripts that have been changed.